CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

-#**These report & the videos will be finalized before midnight on January the 15th of 2022**
+# These report & the videos will be finalized before midnight (US time) on January the 15th of 2022 ... a few more hours to go :)

 # ![image](https://user-images.githubusercontent.com/34804976/147816690-f141a47d-25d7-4125-8e4d-00f7ef8b9ace.png) MAD